typkrft/chezmoi-nix/README.md

 **WARNING: If you have existing installations** of **Homebrew**, **Chezmoi**, or **Nix** it's a good idea to **backup and remove them** before continuing.

 **Bootstrap Nix**
+This will install Homebrew, Chezmoi, The Nix Package Manager, nix-darwin, and home-manager.
+There will be prompts.
+The installation process also requires opening a new shell, or more likely properly sourcing various things, so it will open a second Apple Terminal window to complete the installation after nix is installed.
 ```shell
 zsh <(curl https://raw.githubusercontent.com/typkrft/chezmoi-nix/main/bootstrap/bootstrap.sh)
 ```